giotto-ha/giotto/packages/state/README.md

 Since every Provider is also a Thing, a new Provider will need to register itself first, before registering Things it's responsible for.

+These messages call go onto the `configuration` topic of the bus.

 ### ThingId

 A ThingId is how each thing in a GIoTTo network is represented.